Shadowofneerav/Signing/README.md

 ### The Idea

-Essentially, my project allows you to “sign” contracts without using any private keys.
+Essentially, my project allows you to “sign” contracts without using any private keys.
 For a better idea, here is how it works:

-1. A user goes on the app and “initializes” a contract - writes the contract contents and the recipient's address.
+1. A user goes on the app and “initializes” a contract - writes the contract contents and the recipient's address.

 2. The user signs and send the contract to the blockchain.